EdAlegrid/m2m-can/README.md

 # m2m-can
 A simple can-bus library based on SocketCAN.
+The API is simple and easy.
+For each device, first you need to open the can interface and connect to the can-bus.
+Once connected, your device can start sending or receiving data from the can-bus.

 1. [Supported Platform](#supported-platform)
 2. [Node.js version requirement](#nodejs-version-requirement)